Steffen70/norm_encoding/README.md

-# Normalize All Encodings and Line Endings to UTF-8 + LF in Any Codebase
+# Normalize All Encodings to UTF-8 in Any Codebase

 ## Prerequisites